Paul Oakenfold: Tours and nightclubs: 1992–2000

-Pioneer in America: 2000–2001
+Pioneer in the USA: 2000–2001

 After his success in Europe, one of Oakenfold's first major events in America was Fresno, California's Cyberfest on 22 July 2000.
 The 500 acre indoor and outdoor central California location had the biggest dance capacity ever in America.
 An estimated 80,000 dancers and music lovers from Seattle, Reno, Phoenix, Los Angeles, and San Diego were welcomed that day.
 Cyberfest 2000, also known as the "Festival Of The Future" featured other DJs such as Chemical Brothers, BT, and Carl Cox.
 Cyberfest 2000 paved the way for other major events in the area such as the Electric Daisy Carnival in Los Angeles in 2010.

 In 2001, Oakenfold took part in the first Area Festival tour.
 This tour featured Incubus, Carl Cox, the Orb, OutKast, and the Roots.
 He later released a new compilation album, Perfecto Presents: Ibiza.

 2001 also saw the release of the video game Frequency, for which Oakenfold produced one track, "See It".

 Global Underground sold over 150,000 copies of Oakenfold's previous Global Underground: New York.
 A spokesperson for the label claimed that in the US, demand for UK dance music had been increasing in the past couple of years, and now made up over two-thirds of the label's sales.
 The Global Underground New York office opened in on Ninth Avenue in Manhattan.
 The Mekka Electronic Music Festival, otherwise known as the "electronic Lollapallooza" took place in ten cities in the United States and Canada during August and September, including New York City, Los Angeles, Toronto and San Francisco.
 The event featured Paul, Armand van Helden, De La Soul, LTJ Bukem, Josh Wink, Derrick Carter, Roni Size, Deep Dish, BT, The Crystal Method, Carl Craig and Überzone.
 Oakenfold next moved to Los Angeles to work on film soundtracks and to focus his DJing stateside.
 In 2001 he created the soundtrack for the film Swordfish, Swordfish: The Album contained a transformation of "Planet Rock" into a seven-minute breakbeat trance anthem.
 Most of the tracks are collaborations with Andy Gray, the remix of N.E.R.D.'s "Lapdance" which gained total notability from other tracks.
 The soundtrack was produced under Village Roadshow and Warner Bros. and distributed through London-Sire Records.

 Oakenfold recorded a track with Crazy Town vocalist Shifty Shellshock at the end of the year for his new album.
 In an interview with Rolling Stone, Shellshock said that the track known as "Starry Eyed Surprise" was created after the pair met at a Crazy Town show.

 I am a big fan of his music and we just kicked back and talked and said that we should do something.
 I already laid the rough vocals for it and (we are) going to go in right when I'm done with this tour and finish it.